 I earned my Eagle Scout rank on December 9th, 2013 and continue to help and contribute to the scouting community.

 Deep down, I hope I may someday try my hand at being a voice actor.
 Nothing makes me happier than making people laugh and smile.

 Major: International Studies

-Hello all, my name is Ashley Chong and I’m presently a junior in International Studies with an Anthropology Minor and a Writing Certificate.
+Hello all, my name is Ashley Chong and I’m presently a senior in International Studies with an Anthropology Minor and a Writing Certificate.
 My focus in International Studies is Post-Colonial/Diasporic Studies and East Asian Studies.
 My interest is in transnationalism; my final thesis and capstone projects will be about my experience as a Korean-American.